 Anti-tax avoidance rules

 The Income Tax Act was amended in July 2016 to include anti-tax avoidance rules in Article 43-3 (Controlled Foreign Company [CFC]) and Article 43-4 (Place of Effective Management [PEM]) of the Income Tax Act.

 In general, profits retained at the CFC level, which is located in a low tax rate jurisdiction and without commercial substance, will be taxed in advance at the Taiwan parent company level.
 In the past, taxation of foreign investment income was deferred until the Taiwan parent company received dividend income.
 Going forward, qualified investment income will be deemed distributed and taxable in Taiwan in advance.
-As of 31 May 2017, the Ministry of Finance has announced draft Regulations Governing Controlled Foreign Companies, but the final version has yet to be promulgated.
+The Regulations Governing Controlled Foreign Companies were announced by the Ministry of Finance on 31 May 2017.

 For PEM rules, under this new tax regime, if a foreign company meets all three criteria triggering the PEM definition, including (i) decision making location, (ii) record keeping and maintenance location, and (iii) actual operating location are all in Taiwan, the foreign enterprise will be deemed as having its head office in Taiwan and will be subject to tax assessment in accordance with the Taiwan Income Tax Act and other tax regulations.
 The Regulations Governing Places of Effective Management were announced by the Ministry of Finance in May 2017.